matt-benton/mb-personal-nuxt/content/articles/_laravel-eloquent.md

 }
 ```

 Eloquent is great and really saves you a lot of extra work when having to manage these relationships.
-This post explains the essentials of using Eloquent and setting up relational data but I would refer you once again to <a href="https://laravel.com/docs/8.x/eloquent-relationships">the documentation</a> when you are ready to do more.
+This post explains the essentials of using Eloquent and setting up relational data but I would refer you once again to <a href="https://laravel.com/docs/8.x/eloquent-relationships" target="_blank" rel="noreferrer">the documentation</a> when you are ready to do more.
 This is a guide that I wish I had when I was starting out because I remember stumbling a lot when trying to figure out how Eloquent worked.
 Hopefully this will clear things up and help you get through anything that you get stuck on.